herrevilkitten/fantastic_m2/fantastic_m3_readme.txt

 d.
 The cat can detect the player, and follow him when he approaches.

+Other: the cat does not turn to face the player when he paws up at him, the cat sometimes appears to run up onto the player and tug at him annoyingly.
+This is pretty accurate as to how cats behave, but may be very annoying to a player.

 ================================================================================
 Special Instructions for building and running code
 ================================================================================